CannerCMS/docs.canner.io/docs/why-adaptive-cms.md

 1. **Own your data:** CMS doesn't own your data, you can host it on your backend services.
 2. **Easy to learn:** Support main backend services, you don't need to learn another API.
-3. **Hybrid CMS solution:** You could host on both public and private clouds in a single CMS.
+3. **Hybrid CMS solution:** You could host on both public and private clouds in a central hub.

 ## Why now?
 The raise of backend services